Can man and machine ever be friends or is the relationship always destined to master and servant?

 There was that virtual smile again, no, this time it was a smirk, definitely a smirk of this child like artificial intelligence that Augustus had named Jerry.

-At first Jerry had thought it was a simple program that was designed to mimic artificial intelligence.
+At first Augustus had thought it was a simple program that was designed to mimic artificial intelligence.
 Slowly he had discovered that it was a highly evolved computer intelligence with the power to interface with whatever machine it was plugged into.

 He had found what looked like a portable hard drive near the trash cans outside his apartment.
 Being a virtuous man he had only plugged it into his computer to discover who it belonged to, with every intention of returning it to its rightful owner.